mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 secret_output=$(read_secret_from_aws_secrets_manager "dev" "us-east-1" "my-tls-secret")

-# $secret_output now contains the JSON object that we stored in AWS Secrets Manager, so we can use the JSON parsing tool jq to extract the individual keys and certificates
+# $secret_output now contains the JSON object that we stored in AWS Secrets Manager
+# so we can use the JSON parsing tool jq to extract the individual keys and certificates

 # fetch the value of the "ca" field nested under the "app" object in our JSON
 $ca_public_key=$(echo "$secret_output" | jq .app.ca)